Getting flood aid without Stormont ‘like fighting with arms behind our backs’

 In terms of support, Mr Murphy said the household scheme is in place, but they are looking at what is available for businesses.

-He said there was discussion between the departments on how to deal with this and they are awaiting the outcome.
+He said he met with the head of the Northern Ireland Civil Service Jayne Brady earlier, and said there has discussion between the departments on how to deal with this and they are awaiting the outcome.

 “We want to make sure we press for as immediate a support as is possible for businesses that have suffered damage, and need to immediately get down to repair, restock and try and get businesses back open,” he told reporters at Parliament Buildings, Stormont on Wednesday.